-The Cayman Islands real estate market appeals to foreign buyers due to its tax neutral status, no restrictions on foreign ownership, guaranteed property title and of course, purchasers are spoiled for choice with a variety of properties from the famous Seven Mile Beach to the tranquil neighbourhoods of South Sound and the eastern districts.
+The Cayman Islands real estate market appeals to foreign buyers due to its tax-neutral status, its lack of restrictions on foreign ownership, its guaranteed property titles and, of course, for the fact that purchasers are spoiled for choice with a variety of properties from the famous Seven Mile Beach to the tranquil neighbourhoods of South Sound and the eastern districts.

 The Cayman Islands offers an enviable lifestyle with a superlative selection of fine dining venues, world-class cultural and sporting events, a vibrant fine and performing arts scene and renowned beach and marine experiences – all within easy access on 22-mile long Grand Cayman, the largest of the three islands.
 The sister islands of Cayman Brac and Little Cayman provide a laidback, quiet Caribbean island experience that appeals to world-weary travellers and to those seeking a quiet respite from a hectic lifestyle.

 The Cayman Islands is rated as one of the friendliest countries in the world, most notably by Forbes Magazine.
-In fact, the Cayman Islands is so committed to how they treat others, the Government established the term “Caymankind”.
+In fact, the Cayman Islands is so committed to how they treat others, the Cayman Islands Government established the term “Caymankind.”
 Caymankind denotes the experience of Caymanian culture and that new residents are highly likely to receive a warm welcome from locals and international residents alike.
-Safety is topnotch thanks to a well-equipped police force, the Royal Cayman Islands Police Service; crime levels are among the lowest in the Caribbean.
+Thanks to a well-equipped police force, the Royal Cayman Islands Police Service, crime levels are among the lowest in the Caribbean.

 Buyers are encouraged to appoint an attorney to prepare the necessary legal documentation for closing and it is estimated to cost between 0.5% to 1% of the purchase price.

-Real estate agent fees are present, but are paid only by the vendor – offering buyers another cost-saving benefit.
+Real estate agent fees are present but are paid only by the vendor – offering buyers another cost-saving benefit.
 Vendors can expect to pay commission rates using a common guide set by CIREBA.
-For example, properties ranging from US$95,000 to $494,999 will adhere to 7% while higher value properties ranging from US$995,000 to US$9,994,999 adhere to 5%.
+For example, properties ranging from US$95,000 to $494,999 will adhere to 7% while higher value properties ranging from US$995,000 to $9,994,999 adhere to 5%.
 Click here for a full list of commission rates.

 If you seek a mortgage and choose to finance with a Cayman Islands bank, a valuation report is required and this cost is dependent on the size and value of the property, starting from approximately CI$400.
 The mortgage approval process usually takes four to six weeks from the time of application.